ANZLIC Metadata Profile: An Australian/New Zealand Profile of AS/NZS ISO 19115:2005, Geographic information - Metadata

 Reference System Identifier

-This layer contains the index tiles for LiDAR data in the West Coast Region for Westport and surrounding area captured in June 2020.
+This layer contains the index tiles for LiDAR data in the West Coast Region, captured between 2020 and 2022.

 - The LAS point cloud and vendor project reports are available from [OpenTopography](https://portal.opentopography.org/datasets?loc=New%20Zealand).

-LiDAR was captured for West Coast Regional Council by Aerial Surveys on 22 and 30 June 2020.
+LiDAR was captured for West Coast Regional Council by Aerial Surveys between 16 May 2020 and 14 February 2022.
 These datasets were generated by Aerial Surveys and their subcontractors.
 Data management and distribution is by Land Information New Zealand.

 - DEM: tif or asc tiles in NZTM2000 projection, tiled into a 1:1,000 tile layout